Skip to main content

 5 mentions Positive Neutral Negative

-• “No crashes, no glitches; you are not the beta tester, the game actually works when it is released.”
+• “No crashes to desktop, no glitches; you are not the beta tester.
+The game actually works upon release.”

-• “While it lacks something in polish -- the manual is still in development and the tutorials leave out important game elements -- the game is complete, apparently bug free, and a pleasure to play.”
+• “While it lacks some polish—the manual is still in development and tutorials omit important elements—the game is complete, apparently bug-free, and a pleasure to play.”

 • “I also think it is a little buggy because the odds are displayed before you attempt to attack a target, but sometimes you just get destroyed.”